Shopify Email Marketing: Everything You Need to Know

 Klaviyo is free if you have less than 250 subscribers and send less than 500 emails per month.
 Paid plans start at $20/month.

-Another ecommerce-focused email marketing solution, Omnisend makes it very easy for ecommerce businesses to easily build email sequences and implement automated workflows for their online store.
+Another ecommerce-focused email marketing solution, Omnisend makes it very easy for ecommerce businesses to build email sequences and implement automated workflows for their online store.

 Apart from sending emails, the service also allows you to reach your customers through push notifications, SMS, Facebook messages, and WhatsApp messages.